buildbuddy-io/buildbuddy/website/blog/why-was-my-bazel-build-so-slow.md

 Famously, Bazel loves memory.
 This section is short and sweet, but describes a common problem we’ve seen with our customers.

 ⭐ If Bazel doesn’t have enough memory, it will evict parts of the analysis cache.
 As described in the previous section, this can significantly slow down builds.
 If you notice a lot of `MerkleTree.build` actions even when you’re reusing a warm Bazel cache or see heavy garbage collection activity in the timing profile, you may want to increase the amount of RAM available to Bazel by increasing the JVM heap size with `--host_jvm_args`.
+For example, to increase the JVM heap size to 6GB, you would set `--host_jvm_args=-Xmx6g`.

+The `--host_jvm` is considered a startup option, and should appear before the Bazel command (non-startup options, like the `--jobs` flag, go after the bazel command).
+Ex. `bazel --host_jvm_args=-Xmx6g build --jobs=50`.

 ![](../static/img/blog/garbage-collection.webp)
 _The timing profile for this sample build showed heavy garbage collection activity.
 Increasing the heap size for future builds helped reduce memory pressure and bring down build times._